-Catholic Education South Australia has launched a campaign to call on the government to offer a fair funding model for SA Catholic schools.
+Catholic Education South Australia launched a campaign to call on the government to offer a fair funding model for SA Catholic schools in 2017.

 “South Australian Catholic schools receive the lowest level of State government funding per student in the country,” explained Bruno Vieceli, Assistant Director, Catholic Education South Australia.